Police programme Africa – Mauritania

 Training for the Mauritanian police force is improved, and the criminal investigations department in particular works more effectively.
 Police services are delivered professionally, bringing greater benefits to the Mauritanian population.

-Since 2009, GIZ has been implementing a programme on behalf of the German Federal Foreign Office to support police reform processes in Africa.
-In its current phase, the Police Programme Africa is working with selected national and regional police institutions, an immigration authority, the AU and regional organisations in order to improve internal management processes and basic training.
-The programme is also enhancing specialist and technical knowledge in specific areas such as forensics in order to tackle transnational organised crime and strengthen border security.
-In addition, it is helping to increase the regional coordination of police services.
+The Deutsche Gesellschaft für Internationale Zusammenarbeit (GIZ) GmbH has been supporting police reform processes in Africa on behalf of the German Federal Foreign Office since 2009.
+Currently, the police programme is working with selected national and regional police institutions, an immigration authority, the African Union (AU) and regional organisations.
+The aim is to improve internal management processes and basic training.
+The programme is also enhancing specialist and technical knowledge in specific areas, such as forensics and transnational organised crime.
+In addition, the programme is helping to improve the regional coordination of police services.